DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 * Add colemak-dh to the colemak symbols file and the US locale?
 Both ISO, ANSI and Ortho.
 	- Would it be "allowable" to actually move both default and dh colemak _into_ the symbols/colemak file now?
 	- If so, edit rules components accordingly, and consider editing all locale variants to include them

-* Not all distros source `~/.bashrc` by default.
-Seems that `~/.xinitrc` is mostly used by xinit and not generally sourced?
-	- What about `~/.xsession`, `~/.xprofile` or `~/.profile`?
-Seems to be mostly legacy; used by `startx`?
-It's messy.
-	- Look in `/etc/X11/Xsession` to see how thing are run at startup?
-	- But `~/.Xresources` seems like a good option (and is sourced by xinitrc too)?
-	- Its format is different though.
-And it doesn't list keyboard layout as one of its intended purposes.
-	- There is the option of entering the file name manually.
-But the BigBag default should be the most sensible/common choice.

 * Add some easy way of returning to the old xkbmap setup?
 But how?
 Can't unset settings, so we'd have to store it somehow?
 Or just let them go to us/us?
 	- Could write setxkbmap output to a file.
 Check it isn't overwritten, like the normal backup.